OmarSwailam/SkillSearch/README.md

 # SkillSearch
-Skill Search is a website for anyone to create a portfolio and show his projects
+Skill Search is a website that allows users to create a professional portfolio to showcase their skills and projects.
+Additionally, visitors can search for individuals based on certain skills or job titles

 Used in this project:
 CustomUser - CustomManager - ModelForms - Signals - CustomTemplateTags - Search - Pagitation